LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 The conversion will be counted as an Indirect conversion towards the Service campaign.
 The condition in question is: does the goal that was reached match the goal associated with campaign the visitor engaged in?
 In this example, the answer is NO. The goal achieved was a sales goal, while the goal configured on the campaign the visitor engaged through is a service goal.
 Therefore, the campaign the visitor engaged through will be attributed with an indirect conversion.

-### Why is the campaign BI showing lower numbers for funnel metrics than those presented by Report Builder?
+### Why is the campaign BI showing lower numbers for funnel metrics than those presented by Analytics Builder?

-Funnel metrics, such as prospects and exposures, may show higher numbers in report builder predefined dashboards, for the same filtered timeframe.
+Funnel metrics, such as prospects and exposures, may show higher numbers in Analytics Builder predefined dashboards, for the same filtered timeframe.

 The different originates from the methodology funnel metrics are computed:

 * LiveEngage campaign BI uses both the Visit session start time and the event time to match between the date/time filter and the metric results
-* Report Builder uses only the Visit session start time
+* Analytics Builder uses only the Visit session start time

 #### Example